ShadowNetter-Official/raycaster/README.md

-# raycaster
+# raytracer

-A raycaster from scratch built in C
+A raytracer from scratch built in C

 ---